RDFLib/VocExcel/README.rst

 Several forms of use of this tool do not require any installation - see the next section.
 However, to run the tool as a Python script or a module, you will need to:

 1. have Python (3.6+) installed on your computer
-2. create a virtual environment (see [the official venv documentation](https://docs.python.org/3/library/venv.html), or, simpler, [this tutorial for Windows](https://www.c-sharpcorner.com/article/steps-to-set-up-a-virtual-environment-for-python-development/))
+2. create a poetry environment
 3. install the necessary packages in that environment
-    * usually something like `pip install -r requirements.txt`
+    * when running a poetry environment, some IDE's like python will automatically install the pyproject.toml else, there would have to be a manual install with something like 'poetry install'
-4. run the script, `convert.py`, using the version of Python in your virtual environment
+4. run the script, `convert.py`, using the version of Python in your poetry environment

 Generating RDF from Excel
 -------------------------